Farsijana Adeney-Risakotta 2020 from Presbyterian Mission Agency on Vimeo.

-In the late 1990s Bernie and Farsijana built a home in an all-Muslim neighborhood that is at the same time a center for community outreach and hospitality.
-It is called “Pondok Tali Rasa.”
-At any given time they share it with several other people of both Muslim and Christian faith.
-Their house also serves as a center for the Indonesian Women’s Coalition (KPI), which Farsijana leads, empowering women and serving the victims of natural disasters.
+In the late 1990s, Farsijana and her husband, Bernie — a Presbyterian Church (U.S.A.) mission co-worker who retired in March 2019 — built a home called Pondok Tali Rasa in an all-Muslim neighborhood that serves as a center for community outreach and hospitality.
+At any given time, they share it with several other people of both Muslim and Christian faith.
+Their house has also served as a center for an organization that Farsijana led, the Indonesian Women’s Coalition (KPI), which empowers women and serves the victims of natural disasters.

-About Bernie and Farsijana Adeney-Risakotta
+About Farsijana Adeney-Risakotta

 Bernie – September 28